Colorado Highways: Routes 1 to 19

 Guide:

-From US 36, SH 7 heads south as South Saint Vrain Avenue, through south Estes Park, and then south to Allenspark and Ferncliff.
-At Raymond, 7 hits SH 72's north end, then heads east via South St. Vrain Creek to Lyons.
-The section from Raymond to Lyons is through a very narrow canyon, and is very curvy.
-Maximum speed possible is about 40mph.
-At Broadway and 5th streets in Lyons, SH 7 hits US 36 and disappears, but continues as an unmarked overlap south on US 36.
+From US 36, SH 7 heads south as South Saint Vrain Avenue through south Estes Park.
+After leaving town it goes south through the foothills to Allenspark and Ferncliff.
+At Raymond, 7 hits SH 72's north end and curves east via South St. Vrain Creek to Lyons.
+The section from Raymond to Lyons is through a narrow, curvy canyon with a maximum speed possible of about 40mph.
+SH 7 comes northeast into Lyons on 5th Ave, and at Broadway meets US 36.
+When SH 7 hits US 36 it disappears, but continues as an unmarked overlap south on US 36.

-In Boulder, SH 7 appears again as it heads east along Arapahoe Avenue from US 36.
-SH 7 has a massive stoplight intersection at SH 157 (Foothills Parkway), and then heads east out of town.
-Arapahoe Avenue east of Boulder is very busy, serving the suburbia that is sprouting up around that area.
-Next stop is Lafayette, where SH 7 has an overlap with US 287 for 1.2mi.
-SH 7 then goes east on Baseline Road toward I-25, and forms the boundary between Weld and Adams counties.
-Just east of I-25, SH 7 diagonals south, then heads due east one mile south of the county line along 160th Ave.
-This section includes a 60mph speed limit and a railroad underpass.
-It follows 160th all the way into Brighton, where it becomes Bridge Street.
-There is a diamond interchange with US 85, with 85 as the through route.
+In Boulder, SH 7 appears again at the intersection of Arapahoe Avenue and US 36/28th St. SH 7 goes east along Arapahoe Ave through the east side of Boulder, has a massive stoplight intersection at SH 157 (Foothills Parkway), and then heads east out of town.
+Arapahoe Avenue east of Boulder is very busy, serving the suburbia in the area.
+Next stop is Lafayette, where SH 7 meets US 287 on the northwest corner of town, turning south along US 287 for 1.2mi.
+SH 7 then goes east on Baseline Road through downtown Lafayette and on toward I-25, forming at times the north boundary of Broomfield and the boundary between Weld and Adams counties.

 Photo Gallery: